Proven Yields and Insurance Units for Crop Insurance

 Actual Production History

 If at least four successive years of records are not available, a transition or T yield for each missing year must be substituted.
 Each county has a different T yield.
 It is based on the 10-year historical county average yield.
-Growers with no records are assigned 65 percent of the T yield as their APH yield (see the example).
+Growers with no records are assigned 65 percent of the T yield as their APH yield ( Example 1).
 Growers with a record for one year receive 80 percent of the T yield for the other three years.
 With two records, they receive 90 percent of the T yield, and with three records, they receive 100 percent of the T yield for the one remaining year needed to calculate the APH.
 Once each year has been assigned a yield, the APH is just a simple average of the four yields.

 A new farmer or one who has never planted the crop to be insured will receive 100 percent of the T yield for the APH.
 If the crop continues to be planted for four years, the T yields will be replaced with the actual production each year.
 New producers who have previously been closely associated with farming a particular unit, such as children taking over a family farm, can use the previous operator’s records to establish an APH yield.

 Once four years or more of production history are available, the APH is the simple average of all of the yearly reported yields.
 The four years of history will eventually build to ten years.
-After ten years of history are reached, the APH becomes a moving ten-year average yield.
+After ten years of history is reached, the APH becomes a moving ten-year average yield.
 As each new year of production history is added, the oldest record is dropped out of the calculation.

 Cup and Floor